5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## ABOUT

-OpenCore and Clover EFI Folders for running macOS 10.13 to 12.4+ on a Lenovo ThinkPad T530.
+OpenCore and Clover EFI Folders for running macOS 10.13 to 12.5+ on a Lenovo ThinkPad T530.
 They utilize the new `ECEnabler.kext` which enables battery status read-outs without the need for additional Battery Patches.

-The OpenCore EFI includes the latest Booter and Kernel patches which make use of macOSes virtualization capabilities (VMM) to spoof a fake Board-ID.
-This allows installing and running macOS Big Sur and Monterey with SMBIOS `MacBookPro10,1`for Ivy Bridge CPUs which wouldn't be possible otherwise.
-So you can enjoy the benefits of optimal CPU Power Management and System Updates as well.
+The OpenCore EFI also includes the latest Booter and Kernel patches which make use of macOSes virtualization capabilities (VMM) to spoof a special Board-ID which allows installing and running macOS Big Sur and Monterey with SMBIOS `MacBookPro10,1`for Ivy Bridge CPUs.
+With this, you can enjoy the benefits of optimal CPU Power Management *and* System Updates which wouldn't be possible when using the well-known`-no_compat_chack` boot arg.
 If you want to know how these patches work, [read this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).

+### Extra: Docking Station Audio Working
+As a special and unique feature, I created my own AppleALC Layout-ID which supports the Lenovo Mini Dock 3 Type 4337 and 4338 Docking Stations.
+It uses Layout-ID 39.
+Don't update AppleALC.kext or you lose the Layout, since it hasn't been integrated into the AppleALC source code yet (the Layout-ID has been submitted for approval, though).
+Once it's approved, you can update AppleALC as usual.

 |:warning: Issues related to macOS (beyond my control)|
 |:----------------------------------------------------|
 **macOS Monterey**: requires [Intel HD4000 Patcher](https://github.com/chris1111/Patch-HD4000-Monterey) to get graphics acceleration working
 [Bluetooth issues](https://dortania.github.io/OpenCore-Install-Guide/extras/monterey.html#bluetooth) on legacy Broadcom and Intel cards.
 Managed to install macOS Ventura ([Proof](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/blob/main/Pics/Ventura_Proof.png)).
 No graphics acceleration yet.
-Guide will follow.

 ### DSDT-less config